Easter Sugar Cookies with Royal Icing use a wet on wet technique to make beautiful decorated eggs, bunnies and chicks for Easter.

 My mom's creation - remind you of anyone?

-For those of you who celebrate Easter, you still have time to try these out before Sunday – so get to it! 🙂 Or see the sidebar for some other great Easter treats.
+For those of you who celebrate Easter, you still have time to try these out before Sunday - so "hop" to it!
 Have a great Easter, Passover, or a nice relaxing weekend!

 Recipe Details